sunnymix/fastkit/README.md

-# RestKit
+# FastKit

-The restkit Java library helps simplifing the development of RESTful API clients.
+The fastkit Java library helps developing easily and quickly.